RoboticsClubIITJ/ML-DL-implementation/README.md

 If not installed earlier, it will prompt accordingly to install.

-2.Go to GIT website(https://git-scm.com/download/mac) and choose the suitable version.
+2.Go to Git website(https://git-scm.com/download/mac) and choose the suitable version.

 3.Install Github Desktop (https://desktop.github.com/), which includes command line version of GIT as well as in GUI also.

 ## For Linux

-1.Go to GIT website(https://git-scm.com/download/linux) and choose the suitable version.
+1.Go to Git website(https://git-scm.com/download/linux) and choose the suitable version.

 2.If the system is Fedora(RPM based distribution), use dnf commmand.